Today, Suzanne Rizkallah, a 35-year-old mother of two, is an avid jogger.

 “In retrospect, this shortness of breath may have been an atypical sign of angina,” Dr. Friedman says.
 “Her family history of heart disease was also a clue.
 After we clarified the diagnosis and therapy, we emphasized risk-factor modification, particularly diet, smoking and exercise.”

-Just three days after her test, Rizkallah found herself at Shady Grove Adventist Hospital for catheterization—a medical procedure in which a thin, flexible tube is inserted through a blood vessel in the wrist, groin or neck to diagnose and treat heart conditions.
+Just three days after her test, Rizkallah found herself at Adventist HealthCare Shady Grove Medical Center for catheterization—a medical procedure in which a thin, flexible tube is inserted through a blood vessel in the wrist, groin or neck to diagnose and treat heart conditions.
 The catheterization revealed extensive coronary artery disease.

 “The three major arteries to her heart and the side branches were blocked,” Dr. Friedman says.
 “She needed surgery to restore long-term blood flow.”